-In June 2004, during a trip to Turkey organized by the Bloomington Muslim Dialogue Group, I ate dinner at the home of an oud teacher.
-This was just before then-President Bush was to visit Istanbul, so anti-American feeling ran high.
-This gentleman did not seem thrilled to have a couple Americans in his home.
-I spied an old, beat-up violin in the corner of his living room, so asked if I could play it.
+In June 2004, during a trip to Turkey organized by the Bloomington Muslim Dialogue Group, I ate dinner at the home of an oud teacher who did not seem thrilled to host a couple Americans.
+I spied an old violin in the corner of his living room, so asked if I could play it.
 I played some Bach, and then he got out his oud and played for me.
 Soon, we were reading through a book of Sufi songs, and at the end of the evening, everyone was smiling and hugging one another.
 If music could change the atmosphere in that room, what could it do in the world?

 In December 2004, I met Dr. Everold Hosein, an employee of the World Health Organization.
 I told him about my dreams, so he helped arrange a concert tour of Moldova and Tunisia.
 In the summer of 2005, Cultures in Harmony (CiH) was born with the mission of promoting cultural understanding through music, taking as its inspiration the work of other musical diplomacy organizations such as the West-Eastern Divan Orchestra, the Silk Road Ensemble, the Daniel Pearl Foundation, and American Voices.